Get exclusive member benefits & effect social change. Join Today

 Your doctor may also order tests to see if you have any sinus problems that may be causing your rhinitis.
 Tests may include a nasal endoscope to look inside your nose or a CT scan of your sinuses.

-If your doctor can’t find any underlying cause for your rhinitis, they’ll then make a diagnosis of vasomotor rhinitis.
+If your doctor can’t find any underlying cause for your rhinitis, they’ll make a diagnosis of vasomotor rhinitis.

 If you have vasomotor rhinitis, there are some remedies that you can use to treat the condition at home.
 Examples include:

 Prevention of vasomotor rhinitis may be difficult if you don’t know what’s causing your symptoms.
 If you’re able to identify the causes, it may be possible to avoid them.
-Avoiding these triggers will reduce your symptoms and discomfort.

 Written by: Darla Burke